Postum: History

 Postum quickly became popular, making Post wealthy.
 The aggressive advertising, with the slogan "There's a Reason", warned against the alleged dangers of coffee and caffeine, and promoted the benefits of Postum.
 When imitations appeared, the company introduced a cheaper drink called Monk's Brew that was identical to Postum, but discontinued it after competitors left the market.
 Instant Postum appeared in 1911.
 A 1912 advertisement for Instant Postum is the earliest known use of the word "instant" to refer to a processed food that can be prepared immediately.

 Although the Post Cereal Company explicitly stated in its advertising that Postum did not taste like coffee and was not a coffee substitute, the drink enjoyed an enormous rise in sales and popularity in the United States during World War II when coffee was rationed and people sought a replacement.

 Postum was sometimes marketed by a cartoon ghost named Mr. Coffee-Nerves, who would appear in situations wherein people were shown in uncomfortable life situations (e.g., irritability, lack of sleep, lack of athletic prowess) due to their use of coffee and its negative effects.
 These cartoons always ended with the afflicted people switching to Postum and Mr. Coffee-Nerves fleeing until the next cartoon.
 The company sponsored the radio shows Lum and Abner, Beulah and The Aldrich Family, and the radio version of Father Knows Best.

 Postum was popular with members of the Church of Jesus Christ of Latter-day Saints and part of Mormon culture for many years because Mormons abstain from coffee.
 It was also popular with those following religious dietary restrictions of Seventh-day Adventists.

 The US government used Postum as a code name for polonium, used in the Urchin-style nuclear weapon initiators.

 Kraft discontinued production of Postum in 2007.
-In May 2012, Kraft sold the Postum trademark and trade secret to Eliza's Quest Food, with Postum sold through Postum.com.
-As of January 2013, Eliza's Quest Food succeeded in returning Postum to many grocery stores across the United States and Canada.
+In 2012, Kraft sold the Postum trademark and trade secret to teachers from North Carolina who are the owners of Eliza's Quest Food.
+In 2018, Postum was available at Albertsons, H-E-B, Ingles, Kroger, Natural Grocers and Walmart.